New Guinea Impatiens Growth and Care Guide

 Are New Guinea Impatiens Annual or Perennial?

 New Guinea Impatiens are generally grown as annuals in most climates, as they cannot tolerate frost.
 They are planted after the last frost and should continue blooming until the first freeze.
-However, in USDA Zones 10–11, they can be treated as tender perennials and bloom nearly year-round with proper care.
+However, in USDA Hardiness Zones 10–11, they can be treated as tender perennials and bloom nearly year-round with proper care.
 Some gardeners also overwinter them indoors as houseplants, enjoying their colorful flowers through the cooler months.

-Best Varieties of New Guinea Impatiens Tested
+Best Varieties of New Guinea Impatiens

 Wow, was it difficult to choose the best New Guineau’s and make recommendations.
 Our usual reliable database of trial tests only includes newer series, whereas the older more popular series which have been around forever have not been trial tested.
 And, our database of online search popularity did not help either, as no series was more prevalent in search engines requests.
 Consequently, we had to evaluate based solely on experience and grower preferences and a few other factors.